RobertKiliszewski/Tensorflow-Problem/README.md

 Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.
 Its purpose of development was to increase the speed at which you can experiment with data.

+# How to run it ?

+In order to run this you need :
+* Python
+* Anaconda
+* Tensorflow
+* Keras
+* Jupyter